charleslow/charleslow.github.io/README.md

 This is a page of my random projects which I'm presently curious about.

+Handwritten notes from taking David Rosenberg's Foundations of ML course [notes](https://charleslow.github.io/notes/foundations_of_ml.pdf).

-For a start, I'm currently learning d3.js to explore more ways of communicating data insights.
+Using d3.js to explore more ways of communicating data insights.
 Some examples are:

 * [d3.js visualisation of Singapore planning areas](https://charleslow.github.io/planning_area_plot) - Exploring d3 maps and zooming.